 Life started with a reliable universal system capable of interpretating the blueprints for life as encoded and stored in DNA molecules.
 This appears to have been functional at the beginning of evolutionary history and has proven consistently capable of directing the building of the myriads of body parts.
 It is shared by the 8.7 million3 different species presently living on earth, as well as the extinct species estimated to represent 99%4 of all species that have ever lived on earth.
 Furthermore, epigenetics effectively directs and controls these genetic blueprints and how they are expressed within cells.
-It gives one pause to contemplate the dilemma of how such an elaborate system could be in place since the very beginning.
+It gives one pause to contemplate how such an elaborate system could be in place since the very beginning.

 The astronomically small probability that an information bearing molecule as complex, large, unique, and stable as DNA could possibly emerge spontaneously with any imaginable combination of circumstances or conditions available on early earth apparently impressed Francis Crick to the degree that he wrote a scientific paper as well as personally proposed another worldly source of DNA based on the hypothesis of "Panspermia."
-He made an appearance at a conference organized by Carl Sagan in 1971 to promote this idea.5
+He made an appearance at a conference organized by Carl Sagan in 1971 to promote this idea5 and further promoted it at a lecturer first delivered at the Scripps Institute of Oceanography, November 5, 1976.6 its origin in our three original, identical, and simultaneous marine-life implantations."
+7

 "...[W]e organized and initiated the original life patterns of this world and planted them in the hospitable waters of the realm.
-All planetary life... had its origin in our three original, identical, and simultaneous marine-life implantations.6
+All planetary life... had

 "450,000,000 years ago, the transition from vegetable to animal life occurred.
 This metamorphosis took place in the shallow waters of the sheltered tropic bays and lagoons of the extensive shore lines of the separating continents.
 And this development, all of which was inherent in the original life patterns, came about gradually.
 There were many transitional stages between the early primitive vegetable forms of life and the later well-defined animal organisms.
 Even today the transition slime molds persist, and they can hardly be classified either as plants or as animals."
-7 C. RNA polymerase II during active transcription mode of a DNA gene.
+8